Ragnagild

-Ragnagild (5th-century – fl.
+Ragnagild (also called Ragnahilda, Ragnahild) (5th-century – fl.
 485) was a Visigoth queen consort by marriage to king Euric (466–484).
+Additionally, she was the mother of Alaric II.
+She was said to be the daughter of a king, though this king is not named; some have speculated that she might have been an Arian.

 Ragnagild is known from the work of Sidonius Apollinaris to have acted as the patron of poets and artists.
-She could speak Latin, was apparently educated, and she is speculated to have had influence over state affairs.
+She could speak Latin, was apparently educated, and is speculated to have influenced state affairs.
+Around the late 460s, for instance, a Gallo-Roman nobleman - described by histories as her client - presented her with a silver bowl, featuring an engraving of a poem in her honour.
+This gift aimed to earn her favour, as the nobleman petitioned her.